 The Forum has focused on economic issues such as the impact of intermodality on aviation, air cargo, the economics of airports, connectivity and economic development, Remotely Piloted Aircraft Systems (RPAS) and sustaining aviation growth.
-The last edition, in December 2020, focused on the COVID-19 crisis - from survival to recovery.
+The last edition, in December 2021, focused on the resilience of the air transport sector to crisis.

 ECAC/EU Dialogues with the air transport industry

 ECAC and the European Commission work in close cooperation on all aspects of European air transport.
 In 1995, they agreed that it would be worthwhile to periodically bring together leaders of the air transport industry – representing scheduled, non-scheduled and regional airlines as well as airport management – with the Directors General of ECAC's Member States.

 The objective was to provide a forum that would facilitate open and thought-provoking discussions between the regulators and senior aviation industry representatives on a wide range of air transport issues, and to assess future implications and challenges.